PaladeumBlockchain/Paladeum/doc/atomicswaps.md

 Andy's apple change address:
 `mzct8GQ5zdaCvbrnRDrR8T87ZuZxkRYNwL`

-All asset transfers have to be balanced.
+All token transfers have to be balanced.
 Since we have 1000 APPLES coming in, we have to have 1000 going out.
 So Andy will send 2 to Barb's receive address and the rest (998) to his change address.
 The Yona will pay 0.0001 for the network fee as normal.

 `'{"mvGfeg4uZA8XvjVDUywdgYE6TAyz77o5gB":4.8827125, \
   "msXQpCK8UexfgtMbUGwnKjDfE6vqJ4JUPF":{"transfer":{"BANANAS":1}}, \